rebecavalverde/help-docs/docs/en/editor/chordGrid.md

 permalink: en/music-notation-software/chord-grids.html
 ---

-Chord grids/frames are a way of describing how to play a chord, by showing which strings are played, and which frets are pressed.
+Chord grids (also known as chords diagram or chords frames) are a way of describing how to play a chord, by showing which strings are played, and which frets are pressed.

 ## How to work with chord grids on Flat